 Consistent e-mail messaging lets me know that my box is being packed, that it has shipped, and even once it has arrived.

 - I can add extra items to my box.
 Each week, there’s a list of extras on the website, which include packaged items, fresh herbs, and even treats.
-For example, in my last box, I added Bob’s Red Mill Cream of Wheat, and a couple of bars of chocolate.
+For example, in my last box, I added Bob’s Red Mill Cream of Wheat, olive oil, and a couple of bars of premium chocolate.
 These items were priced lower than they would be in stores.

 - You get produce you might not have access to otherwise.
 I like getting produce that I might not normally pick up at the store (like Jerusalem artichokes), or that may not even be available locally (like purple-tinged Brussels sprouts).
+I love having access to watermelon radishes and purple daikon.

 - The produce is organic.
 And smaller organic farmers gain an extra market for produce that’s not deemed good enough for regular stores.